-If somewhere a line stops, somewhere else one starts
+If somewhere a line stops, somewhere else one starts.

-In 2005 I opened my own painting studio, where young and old visited me.
-Some of them later became artists themselves, others processed so their biographies, others sought comfort in drawing and painting when serious illnesses afflicted them, still others came here for fun, to be themselves and occasionally to dismantle the prejudice "you cant paint or I can’t paint".
+In 2005, I open my own art studio, where young and old visit me.
+Some of them eventually became artists themselves.
+Others processed their stories in my creative space, others sought comfort in drawing and painting when serious illnesses afflicted them, and still others came here just for the fun, to be themselves and to occasionally dismantle the prejudice of "I can’t paint" or "You can’t paint".
 Yes, it takes courage to try something new.
-I observed with joy many young and older people walking out of the studio with a smile after one or two hours painting.
+I observed with joy many young and older people walking out of the studio with a smile after one or two hours of creative work.

 2018 brought a turning point.
 Colors found their place in my linear drawings.